 The Constitution State is the birthplace of Katharine Hepburn, Jackie Robinson, Noah Webster, and former President George W. Bush.
 Moreover, Connecticut boasts the highest per-capita income in the US.
 Despite all this, there are some important homeowners insurance risks to be aware of.

-Connecticut has some of the highest home insurance premiums in the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Connecticut was $1,337, higher than the national average of $1,132.
-Only eight states have higher average home insurance rates than Connecticut.
+How much is home insurance in Connecticut?
+Some of the highest homeowners insurance premiums in the country are in Connecticut.
+The average cost of homeowners insurance in the state of Connecticut is $1,411.
+That's quite a bit higher than the national average of $1,173.
+Only seven states have higher average home insurance rates than Connecticut.

 Choosing a homeowners insurance company in Connecticut should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Connecticut from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Connecticut.
 Out of the 8,222 Connecticut homeowners that used QuoteWizard to request insurance quotes last year, 296 had no home insurance.

 The above list shows the most popular home insurers in Connecticut according to our users.
 But popular doesn’t always mean best.